slaugaus/visual-json-editor-vscode/DA-PLAN.md

 ## UX CONSIDERATIONS

+- The raw "value" element should be hidden, not removed, when an editor is open...
+  - So the save code doesn't have to attempt to read the input
 - Editing elements should only appear after edit button is pressed
+  - All editable text should act as its own edit button
+  - When doing keyboard nav, only when it has focus
 - **UNDO**
   - This will be real tough unless Custom Editor API can help out...
 - When does a string go from input type=text to textarea?